A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

 \subsection{Polar complex}

-The polar complex was originally introduced in \cite{itskov2020hyperplane} as a simplicial complex to study \emph{combinatorial codes} that arise from feedforward neural networks.
-The authors define a \emph{codeword}, $\sigma \subseteq \{1, \ldots, n\}=[n]$ and a \emph{combinatorial code} as a set of codewords, $\mathcal{C} \subseteq 2^{[n]}$.
+The polar complex was originally introduced in \cite[Definition 4]{itskov2020hyperplane} as a simplicial complex to study \emph{combinatorial codes} that arise from feedforward neural networks.
+The authors define a \emph{codeword}, $\sigma \subseteq \{1, \ldots, n\}=[n]$, and a \emph{combinatorial code} as a set of codewords, $\mathcal{C} \subseteq 2^{[n]}$.
 But this can be thought of as a hypergraph where $V=[n]$ and $E=\mathcal{C}$.
-While the original paper uses the polar complex of a code to study stable hyperplane codes, we observe that the polar complex is a simplicial complex that captures some interesting structure of the combinatorial code of a hypergraph.
-We introduce it here using the language of hypergraphs.
+Note that this definition allows the empty codeword (empty edge) but does not allow multi-edges so a combinatorial code is equivalent to a hypergraph in $\Hyp$.
+While the original paper uses the polar complex of a code to study stable hyperplane codes, we observe that the polar complex is yet another way to transform a hypergraph into a simplicial complex.
+It focuses not only on which vertices are in each hyperedge but also which vertices are \emph{not} in each hyperedge.
+We introduce it here using the language of hypergraphs. \begin{definition} Let $\H=(V, E)$ be a hypergraph.
+Define $\overline{V} := \{\overline{v} : v \in V\}$ to be a second copy of $V$ which can be distinguished from $V$ in notation.
+For every $e \in E$ define